|Written by Liz McDermott

 1. Walk through your business and identify any safety risks

 If you’re not sure where to start, start with a walk-through of your business.
 Make a list of anything that might be a risk factor, no matter how small.
 The idea here is not only to identify risks but also to think about ways to address them.
-For example, if you have an open bag of a particular type of dust on the floor of your warehouse, you may want to store that dust in a closed container to reduce the potential for a fire.
-If there are any areas where you’re concerned about employee safety, make a note of that in your list.
-You can use this list as a guide when you do the rest of your safety audit.
+For example, if you have an open bag of a particular type of dust on your warehouse floor, you may want to store that dust in a closed container to reduce the potential for a fire.
+If there are any areas where you’re concerned about employee safety, note that in your list.
+You can use this list as a guide for the rest of your safety audit.

 2. Check for maintenance issues

 When you walk through your business, take note of anything that could be related to maintenance issues.
 If you have rust on the walls or an old piece of equipment that is in need of repair, it may be putting your employees at risk.
-To help spot potential maintenance issues, make a list of the things you see in each area of your business.
+To help spot potential maintenance issues, list what you see in each area of your business.
 For example, if you see rust on the walls in your warehouse, note that on your list.
-Then, make a note of what needs to be done to correct it.
+Then, note what needs to be done to correct it.
 When you finish your walk-through, you should have a list of potential maintenance issues in each area of your business.

 3. Review service contracts and insurance information

 In many cases, the insurance provided by your business’s insurance policy covers the safety equipment you have in place.
 But it’s important to review your insurance policies and contracts to make sure that’s true in your case.
 In addition, take note of any equipment you have that requires a service contract.
-For example, you may have a contract for regular maintenance and cleaning of your respirator cartridges.
-When you review your service contracts and insurance information, make a list of any equipment or contracts that may be due for renewal.
+For example, you may have a contract for regularly cleaning your respirator cartridges.
+When you review your service contracts and insurance information, list any equipment or contracts that may be due for renewal.
 These are excellent items to include in your new safety audit checklist.